-Kentucky's outdated felony theft threshold is ballooning the state's prison populations, far behind surrounding states, and forcing many people to carry overly harsh consequences for years.
+Kentucky's outdated felony theft threshold ballooned the state's prison populations, fell far behind surrounding states, and forced many people to carry the burden of overly harsh consequences for years.

 The felony theft threshold is the dollar amount of a theft that determines whether a person is charged with a misdemeanor or felony, and at what level.
-The threshold for a felony conviction is $500, far behind surrounding states.
-The threshold in Texas is $1,5000.
+The threshold for a felony conviction was $500 before HB126, far behind surrounding states.
+The threshold in Texas is $2,500.

 - Pre-filed: 12/10/20